Every real 3-manifold is real contact: Going recursively from real to any real 3-manifold

 where $p = \tau_{r_w}^{2\sigma_w} \ldots \tau_{r_1}^{2\sigma_1}$ is a (possibly empty) recursively $\smx$-invariant factorization with even powers, $b_j$'s are in $\Fix~ (p \cdot \smx)$; $\delta_j$'s are $s$-invariant and $\smx$-real; and $\beta\in \Fix~(c)$ with $m = 1$ if $c$ is non-separating but not maximal and $m = 0$ otherwise.

-We claim that that last factorization for $c\cdot s$ is recursively $s$-invariant.
+We claim that the last factorization for $c\cdot s$ is recursively $s$-invariant.
 First since $\delta_j$'s are disjoint $s$-invariant, following the terms of Lemma~\ref{even} we have:

 Next, $p$ is already recursively $\smx$-invariant.
 Moving on with the remaining terms of the product we set $s_{ g+w+1} = p \cdot \smx$ and $r_{g+w+2} = b_1$.
-Since $b_j$'s are disjoint and $(p\cdot\smx)$-real and $\beta$ is $c$-real the claim of recursive $s$-invariance follows,
+Since $b_j$'s are disjoint and $(p\cdot\smx)$-real and $\beta$ is $c$-real the claim of recursive $s$-invariance follows.

-Finally in the proposition below we show that each of these steps determines an appropriate equivariant $(\pm 1)$-surgery with respect to the framing determined by the initial surface $H$.
-Using that construction recursively the proof of Theorem~\ref{arda} follows. $\Box$
+Finally we claim that each of these steps determines an appropriate equivariant $(\pm 1)$-surgery with respect to the framing determined by the initial surface $H$.
+As usual this is accomplished by {\em pushing} each curve equivariantly into the Heegaard handlebodies, as the following proposition shows, and thus the proof of Theorem~\ref{arda} follows. $\Box$